 Cessna’s SEB94-19 for the 210, (1967 and on), nose gear trunnion inspection and replacement doesn’t get a lot of press to the point that most mechanics/ owners are unaware the service bulletin exists.
-The inspection phase calls for eddie current tests for cracks which few small shops have the equipment to do.
+The inspection phase calls for Eddy Current tests for cracks which few small shops have the equipment to do.
 If cracks are found, the nose gear is removed from the plane to facilitate replacement of the cracked trunnion.
 Disassembly of the gear requires some field fabricated tools that shops are resistant to produce for a small volume job.
 Recently, I had reason to fabricate a new set of tooling for this service bulletin and thought I would show you how it is used.

 The Accomplishment Instructions section of the service bulletin does a good job describing most of the trunnion replacement details but could use some elaboration of the trunnion and barrel disassembly process.
 Figure 1 sheet 2 of the service bulletin shows a breakdown of the nose gear assembly and points out the primary inspection area.
 Figure 2 shows the special fixtures that must be fabricated to separate the upper and lower trunnion from the barrel.